HITS-AI/k-melloddy/README.md

 # K-MELLODDY
 ## Overview
 This repository contains a Python-based preprocessing pipeline for K-MELLODDY standard data format, primarily designed for tasks in ADME/T prediction.
-The pipeline supports SMILES standardization, outlier detection, feature scaling, and label creation, making it suitable for classification and regression tasks.
+The pipeline supports SMILES standardization, outlier detection, feature scaling, label creation, and now includes multiprocessing support, data visualization, and machine learning-ready data splitting.
+It is suitable for classification and regression tasks.
 This repository will be updated when the K-MELLODDY standard data format is changed.

 ## Features
 - **SMILES Standardization**:
   - Removes salts, isotopes, and stereochemistry (optional).
   - Standardizes tautomeric forms and calculates molecular scaffolds.
+  - Parallel processing for large datasets.
 - **Label Processing**:
   - Handles binary, categorical, and continuous labels.
   - Converts continuous labels into classification labels using thresholds.